East Ham Baptist Church: Modern congregation

 Humphrey Vellacott came in 1967.
 His first morning congregation was 6, and 14 people in the evening.
 He left 100 members, a morning congregation of 150–200, evening 70–80, and a prayer and bible study of 50–60 of 'converts or restored back sliders' and a reshaped building and a team of young ministers working in East London Baptist churches.

 With the surrounding population changing fast through immigration, particularly from Africa and Asia, the congregation became multi-racial but continued to record a steady 100 membership from the 1980s into the 2000s.

 Roy Scarsbrook, joined and followed Humphrey Vellacott in September 1983 staying until August 2000, emphasising evangelism and eventually becoming one of a group of supported overseas missionaries, as he went to Poland.

 Tony Watts, a New Zealander, came initially for a six-month interim pastorate but stayed to 2008, and faced a transient situation within a multi-faith, multi-racial environment.

 After a year without a minister, the current minister Jeremiah Dawood took up this post in May 2009.
 The mission statement of the church is: "East Ham Baptist Church is a multicultural, mission-focussed church.
-We seek to build up the body of Christ by encouraging and equipping the members to find and exercise their gifts, and through this to touch the community both at home and abroad with the love of Christ."
+We seek to build up the body of Christ by encouraging and equipping the members to find and exercis e their gifts, and through this to touch the community both at home and abroad with the love of Christ."